truongthanhdat/FashionMnist/README.md

 ## Model:

-+ I used model from tensorflow tutorial.
++ I implemented by python (with tensorflow framework) and used model from tensorflow tutorial.

 + Architecture: